peterlee123hi/coder-eval-cli/README.md

 **Coder Eval CLI** is a tool to assist with evaluating LLMs on coding benchmarks.

 ### Key Features
-- Prepare local datasets for code generation models
+- Prepare local benchmarks for code generation models
 - Integrates with standard coding benchmarks including HumanEval, MBPP, APPS
 - Generates detailed logs and evaluation summary